dillpixel/fitbit-google-analytics/README.md

 # Fitbit Google Analytics
-Integrate Google Analytics into your Fitbit OS app or clock face with just a few lines of code.
+Integrate Google Analytics into your Fitbit OS app with just a few lines of code.
 Aggregated data includes the following:
 * active users
 * data sources (for tracking multiple apps)
 * display-on events (akin to page views)